 Pacific lamprey have been documented in various areas of the North Pacific rim.
 Along the Pacific coast of Asia, Pacific lamprey have been found in marine environments near the eastern Kamchatka Peninsula, the Commander Islands, and Hokkaido, Japan.
 In North America, Pacific lamprey are distributed from northern Baja California to the eastern Bering and Chukchi seas (Mecklenburg et al., 2002).
-Although they have not been documented, Pacific lamprey may occur in the Susitna River, as it falls within the range of this species (Morrow, 1980).
-Moreover, Pacific lamprey have been captured in neighboring rivers, such as the Chuitna River (Nemeth et al. 2010) and one lamprey captured in the Deshka River in 1984 may have been a Pacific lamprey based on its larger size (600mm in length) relative to other captured lamprey, although this observation was not definitive (Sundet and Pechek 1985).
+Although there are no documented observations of Pacific lamprey in the Susitna River, it falls within the range of this species (Morrow, 1980).
+Moreover, Pacific lamprey have been captured in neighboring rivers, such as the Chuitna River (Nemeth et al. 2010) and one lamprey captured in the Deshka River in 1984 may have been a Pacific lamprey based on its substantially larger size (600mm in length) relative to those reported from elsewhere, which are no more than 411 mm long (Sundet and Pechek 1985).

-The Pacific lamprey is largely an anadromous and parasitic species, although some landlocked and nonparasitic populations occur in California and Oregon (Mecklenburg et al., 2002).
+The Pacific lamprey is largely an anadromous and parasitic species, although some landlocked and nonparasitic populations occur in California and Oregon (Mecklenburg et al. 2002).
 Adults of anadromous forms usually migrate upstream into freshwater habitats from July to September, although they are not reproductively mature at this time.
 Overwintering occurs from October to March, and spawning occurs sometime between April and July.
 Sexually mature males and females construct a shallow depression in sand or gravel substrate, usually at the upstream end of a riffle.
 During spawning, eggs and milt are released over the nest, and fertilized eggs settle into the substrate.
 The spawning act may occur several times over the next 12 hours, and males may spawn with more than one female in different nests.
-Adults die 1 to 14 days after spawning (Scott and Crossman, 1973).
+Adults die 1 to 14 days after spawning (Scott and Crossman 1973).

-Pacific lamprey eggs hatch after 1 to 3 weeks, depending on water temperatures (Morrow, 1980; Scott and Crossman, 1973).
+Pacific lamprey eggs hatch after 1 to 3 weeks, depending on water temperatures (Morrow 1980; Scott and Crossman 1973).
 Larval lamprey, or ammocoetes, lack eyes and an oral disc.
 Juveniles burrow into fine sand and mud substrates downstream from the nest and feed for several years by filtering the water.
 Ammocoetes disperse downstream from spawning areas and are widely distributed throughout suitable habitats (Jolie et al. 2012) After 5 to 6 years, ammocoetes metamorphose into a parasitic, but sexually immature form that has eyes, an oral disc, and horny teeth.
 These individuals migrate to sea during the late summer.
 Parasitic behavior begins the following spring or summer, continuing for 12 to 20 months until adults return to freshwater to spawn.
-The average lifespan of adult Pacific lamprey is at least 7 years (Scott and Crossman, 1973).
+The average lifespan of adult Pacific lamprey is at least 7 years (Scott and Crossman 1973).